Our Best Learned Road Trip Travel Tips

 “Roads were made for journeys, not destinations.”
 Confucious

-Recently, I read through a few of our older posts and I was reminded of how much the world of travel has changed in just a short 3 years.
-And, just how rapidly everything changed.
+Here it is June 2025, but it wasn’t all that long ago when the world was shut down due to Covid.
 I had long forgotten that in 2020, US citizens were banned from traveling to EU countries because of the slow response to Covid.
 Lockdowns around the world were the theme of the day and Covid pretty much brought the travel industry to a screeching halt, especially international travel.
+But now, travel has grown exponentially, especially in popular European countries/cities where tourists are overwhelming locals to the point of locals protesting in the streets.

 RV Rentals